awaken-psy/REPlus/README.md

 | `LiveTimecycle` | 1 | re-light for the overridden time/weather instead of replaying the clip's baked keyframe |
 | `ShakeDebugLog` `SplineDebugLog` `SplineTraceLog` | 0 | diagnostics |

+### `Lights.ini`

+The default light set, and the one free roam uses. `Count` says how many `[LightN]` sections to read — **0 by default**, so nothing is lit until you ask.
+Max 32.
+Each section carries position, colour, intensity, range, falloff, cone angles for a spot, and `CastShadows`.

+Written back to when you edit lights outside a clip; inside one, the clip's own set is written instead and this file is left alone.

 ### `Render.ini`

 The seven rows on the editor's Export screen write straight into this file, so